 Water and Fertilizer

 You can water succulents planted in soil that drains freely, just as you would any other container plant.
 Saturate the soil completely and allow it to drain from the holes in the bottom of the pot.
 After the excess water drains, empty the saucer so that the plant is not standing in water.
 Allow the pot to dry out completely between watering.
 Succulents do not need a lot of nitrogen because they grow very slowly.
 Feed them monthly with a cactus and succulent fertilizer.
 If you don't want to purchase a special fertilizer for your succulents, you can use a high-phosphorous, low-nitrogen houseplant fertilizer mixed at half strength.

 Winter Rest Period

 Most succulents need a rest period of at least 2 months in winter.
 Place the plant in a room with cooler temperatures.
-Many succulents need winter temperatures below 60 degrees Fahrenheit (15 degrees Celsius) in order to set blooms, but don't allow them to freeze.
+Many succulents need winter temperatures below 60 degrees Fahrenheit (15 degrees Celsius) to set blooms but don't allow them to freeze.
 Reduce watering to just a drizzle around the pot's sides or wet the top of the potting soil with a mister when the pot is dry.
 Withhold fertilizer during the resting phase.